US Says Investigating Missile Find At Libya Rebel Base - UrduPoint

 US Says Investigating Missile Find At Libya Rebel Base

-The United States said Saturday it was looking into a report that American anti-tank missiles were found by forces loyal to Libya's unity government at a captured rebel base
+The United States said Saturday it was looking into reports that American anti-tank missiles were found by forces loyal to Libya's unity government at a captured rebel base

+Washington, (UrduPoint / Pakistan Point News - APP - 30th Jun, 2019 ):The United States said Saturday it was looking into reports that American anti-tank missiles were found by forces loyal to Libya's unity government at a captured rebel base.

-The New York Times reported Friday that four Javelin missiles were found at a base used by men under the command of Khalifa Haftar, a strongman who has waged a months-long offensive against Libya's internationally recognized government based in Tripoli.
+The New York Times reported Friday that four Javelin missiles were found at a base used by men under the command of Khalifa Haftar, a military leader who has waged a months-long offensive against Libya's internationally recognized government based in Tripoli.

-Markings indicate the missiles were first sold to the United Arab Emirates.
+Markings indicate the missiles were first sold to the United Arab Emirates, a major buyer of US arms.

-"We take all allegations of misuse of US origin defence articles very seriously.
+"We take all allegations of misuse of US origin defense articles very seriously.
 We are aware of these reports and are seeking additional information," a State Department spokesperson said on condition of anonymity.

-"We expect all recipients of US origin defence equipment to abide by their end-use obligations."
-The missiles were apparently discovered earlier this week when forces loyal to the Government of National Accord recaptured the strategic town of Gharyan in a surprise attack, seizing the main supply base for Haftar's Tripoli offensive.
+"We expect all recipients of US origin defense equipment to abide by their end-use obligations."
+The missiles were apparently discovered this week when forces loyal to the Government of National Accord (GNA) recaptured the strategic town of Gharyan in a surprise attack, seizing the main supply base for Haftar's offensive.

+In Tripoli, the GNA on Saturday showed journalists three Javelin missiles and seven Chinese-made Norinco GP6 artillery weapons it said had been seized from Haftar's base.

+"These are a sample that we have obtained permission to bring here," GNA fighter Ibrahim al-Touil said, adding he could not disclose the total number of the weapons.

 The New York Times reported that markings on the missiles indicated they had been sold to the UAE, a US ally, in 2008.